 Want to check out some of my writing at no cost?
 Not sure if I’m worth reading or not?
 Looking for something to fill a bit of idle time?

-Check out my free fiction, available in three different downloadable formats.
+Take a look at my free fiction, available in three different downloadable formats.

 A while back I wrote about how the U.S. government is handing millions of dollars over to private fruit growers in Florida to fund research that the fruit growers should pay for.
 Well now there’s another example closer to home.
 The Canadian government just announced it is “investing” $6.7 million in “Earth Observation products”; euphemism for giving more large cash handouts to private companies.